-California Department of Finance (DoF) estimates the total funding need for new and improved public school facilities to be \$14.1 billion with \$5.2 billion provided by existing bond authority.
-8 This leaves a gap of \$8.9 billion over the next 10 years for K-12 school facilities construction, maintenance, and modernization.
-Factors driving this need include increased enrollment, the need for new classrooms to implement the state's class size reduction program, new technologies and curriculums, and deferred maintenance of older school facilities.
+The California Department of Finance (DoF) estimates the total funding need for new and improved public school facilities to be \$14.1 billion with \$5.2 billion provided by existing bond authority.8 This leaves a gap of \$8.9 billion over the next 10 years for K-12 school facilities construction, maintenance and modernization.
+Factors driving demand for new facilities include increased enrollment, the need for new classrooms to implement the state's class size reduction program, new technologies and curriculums, and deferred maintenance of older school facilities.

-Modernization And Deferred Maintenance
+Modernization and Deferred Maintenance

-The California Department of Education (CDE) estimates that between 1998 and 2003 local school districts will need \$2.6 billion for deferred maintenance and \$9 billion to modernize school facilities.
+The California Department of Education (CDE) estimates that between 1998 and 2003 local school districts will need \$2.6 billion for deferred maintenance and \$8.1 billion to modernize school facilities.9

 The conditions of California's schools compare poorly to those in other states.
 A study by the federal General Accounting Office found that the share of California's schools with inadequate facilities exceeded the national average in all of the areas examined (Table 2).
-The California schools surveyed had only one computer for every 21 students, despite the state's role as recognized leader of the high tech economy.
-Only two other states, Ohio and Rhode Island, have higher student to computer ratios.9
+The California schools surveyed had only one computer for every 21 students, despite the state's role as the recognized leader of the high tech economy.
+Only two other states, Ohio and Rhode Island, have higher student to computer ratios.10

-Increased Enrollment And Class Size Reduction
+Increased Enrollment and Class Size Reduction

-The state Department of Education estimates that enrollment will increase by 270,000 students between 1998-99 and 2003-04, with most of the growth occurring in grades 7-12.
-Housing the increased enrollment will require an estimated 307 new schools, 204 in grades K-8 and 103 in grades 9-12, at an
+The CDE estimates that enrollment will increase by over 285,000 students between 1998-99 and 2003-04, with most of the growth occurring in grades 7-12.
+Housing the increased enrollment will require an estimated 434 new schools, 323 in grades K-8 and 111 in grades 9-12 at an average cost of \$8.1 million per elementary school, \$14.1 million per middle school and \$35 million per high school.11 dents by adding 28,000 new classroom spaces both by building new classrooms or going to year-round schedules.12 While funds from Proposition 1A will address some of this need, expanding the program to other grades will require additional funds.